SMART TIPS FOR PINTEREST SCHEDULING*

 Currently, it is a bit difficult to find tribes but try searching them on Facebook groups and on Pinterest (put to the search box: "tailwind tribe").
 Check out my Pinterest board where I have collected pins regarding Pinterest tribes.

 I have created two Tailwind tribes.
 The first one is only for Pinterest tips and advice shared between Pinterest lovers.
-And the other one is really new, and it is all about traveling and travel destinations.
+And the other one is all about traveling and travel destinations.

 If you are interested to join, click the links below.